rikedyp/LearnAPL/Design.md

   - Teachable course
     - Same as videos, but customisable and face-to-face

+### Content for specific circumstances
+  - Students who are likely to deal with old code
+    - Names can include some special characters like ∆⍙_ and accented characters like ó: a_ó∆ø1⍙ ← 230 a_ó∆ø1⍙ + 1
+      231
+            ⍝ These are best avoided, but you may encounter them in old code.
+  - Students who will be using the Classic interpreter

 ### Technology
 - MiServer
 - Toggle between tree / mind map views